fredgibbs/fredgibbs.github.io/courses/digital-futures-of-history/spatial-history-guidelines.md

 # Spatial History Guide to ABQ
 This guide provides the formal requirements and instructions for your spatial history assignment.
 As discussed, you'll pick a particular piece of public art or historic building in ABQ or on campus that holds some interest for you.
 You can consult this [a list of options](historic-places), so you don't have to find one yourself, but you can do something you already know about as well.

-To embody what we read in the Wilson and Hayden chapters, we'll create small multi-media essays about some artwork or building, the circumstances of its creation, its surroundsing, and provide a richer sense of ABQ's cultural spaces.
+To embody what we read in the Wilson and Hayden chapters, we'll create small multi-media essays about some artwork or building, the circumstances of its creation, its surroundings, and provide a richer sense of ABQ's cultural spaces.
 This project will demonstrate what digital history can and should be, as well as help us critically reflect on the challenges in moving from analog archives to digital presentations.

 ## Style
 - Write something you'd like to read